marcomq/xml_to_json_rs/README.md

 ### Why not use quick-xml for parsing?

-Quick-xml is a great and fast library but unfortunately doesn't support parsing json arrays - except if you force it by using structs.
+Quick-xml is a great and fast library but unfortunately doesn't support parsing xml to json arrays - except if you force it to by using structs.
 In addition, quick-xml cannot easily change the name of the field of the inner text XML value - it is always `$text`, which can cause trouble when using it in combination with MongoDB.
-Therefore, this library uses RoXmlTree for parsing and has additional functionality to change keys.
+Therefore, this library uses RoXmlTree for parsing and has an additional helper to change keys.

 Quick-xml is still a good library and can be used easily to serialize JSON back to XML.
 RoXmltree doesn't support serializing back to XML, so using quick-xml is a good alternative.